Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Weighted inequalities in spaces

 We borrow a lemma from \cite[Lemma 5.2]{BO2016} and omit its proof here. \begin{lemma} Fix $T>0$ and $x\in M$.
 Let $(Z_t)_{t\geq0}$ be the diffusion process as above with $Z_0=x$.
 Suppose $w\in A_p^{heat}(M)$.
 Consider the process $Y_t=P_{T-t}w(Z_t)$, $0\leq t\leq T$, under the probability measure $\P^x$.
 Then $Y_T\in A_p^{mart}$ and \end{lemma}

 Now we are ready to prove Theorem \ref{main}.
-The basic idea of proof is not new, which comes from \cite[Section 5]{BO2016} for Cauchy semi-groups in the Euclidean setting. \begin{proof}[Proof of Theorem \ref{main}] (1) Fix $T>0$.
+The basic idea of proof is not new.
+It comes from \cite[Section 5]{BO2016} for Cauchy semigroups in the Euclidean setting. \begin{proof}[Proof of Theorem \ref{main}] (1) Fix $T>0$.
 Let $f\in C_c(M)$ and $K=\supp(f)$.
 Then, by the stochastic completeness and the symmetry of the heat kernel, we have

 Let $Y_t=P_{T-t}w(Z_t)$ for $0\leq t\leq T$.
 Then $Y_T=w(Z_T)$.
 Define $\d\mathbb{Q}=Y_T\d\P$.
 Applying \eqref{L2-1} and Lemma \ref{martingale}, we derive that

 Then, by the Markov property, we obtain that